pandas-dev/pandas/doc/source/user_guide/enhancingperf.rst

    %timeit df.apply(lambda x: integrate_f_plain(x["a"], x["b"], x["N"]), axis=1)

-This has improve the performance compared to the pure Python approach by one-third.
+This has improved the performance compared to the pure Python approach by one-third.

 .. _enhancingperf.type: